 • The CNG is a gaseous form of fuel and it mixes evenly and easily in air.

 • In case of a leakage, CNG does not pose any kind of danger to the nearby environment or it does not contaminate the groundwater since the fuel is non-toxic in nature.

-• The vehicles run by using CNG move quietly and this leads to lesser noise pollution.
+• The vehicles run using CNG move quietly and this leads to lesser noise pollution.

 • CNG increases the life of the lubricating oils and it does not contaminate the crankcase oil.

-• The carbon monoxide gas emitted by burning CNG stands at 44 percent as against the 80 percent emission of carbon monoxide when petrol and diesel are burnt.
+• The carbon monoxide gas emitted by burning CNG stands at 44 per cent against the 80 per cent emission of carbon monoxide when petrol and diesel are burnt.

 • The cost incurred to buy CNG is comparatively less when compared with the prices of petrol and diesel.

-• The flammability rating of CNG is in the range between 5% - 15% which makes it less flammable and safer when compared with another kind of fuels.
+• The flammability rating of CNG is in the range of 5% - 15% which makes it less flammable and safer when compared with other kinds of fuels.

 • The greenhouse gas emission due to the burning of CNG is comparatively less when compared with burning traditional fuels.